BibinVJ/AtomSuit-backend/README.md

 This repository contains the API-only backend for the **Atom Suit** platform.
 It is built using the Laravel framework (v12).

+this is a erp system, and the backend in backend folder in laravel, frontend in frontend folder in nextjs, desktop in desktop folder in electron.

+it uses tenancy for laravel package and is a multi tenant based, subdomain and seperate db setup.

+registration and payment are captured using stripe webhook, before setting in local or in server set the stripw webhook correctly.

 ## System Requirements
 - PHP 8.2+
 - Composer